ocaml/ocaml.org/data/tutorials/language/0lg_08_env.md

 ### Defining Global Functions

-Defining a global function isn't very different from creating a definition, and binding a value to a name.
-The only difference is no computation takes place.
+Defining a global function isn't very different from creating a definition and binding a value to a name.
+The only difference is that no computation takes place.
 The expression is turned into a function value and bound to the name.
 ```ocaml
 # let f = fun x -> x * x;;
 val f : int -> int = <fun>